- November 15, 2014 - February 15, 2015 - Individual enrollment period

 - Demystifying Health Savings Accounts (Source: Fidelity)

 ►Flexible Spending Account (FSA).
 FSAs are employer sponsored accounts that can be used to reimburse participants for qualified medical expenses.
 Both the employer and employee may make contributions to this account through payment deductions.
 FSA contributions are pre-tax monies.
 FSAs have an annual "use or lose it" rule.
-Under the ACA, tax-free contributions will be limited to $2,500 per employee, per year.
-UPDATE 10/31 - The IRS issued Notice 2013-71 that effective immediately allows individuals to carryover up to $500 each year in their FSA.
-This change is not mandatory for employers.
-Employers may choose whether they implement the change and when to implement it.
+For 2015, tax-free contributions will be limited to $2,550 per employee for the year.
+See video on Flexible Spending Accounts (Source: Humana).
+UPDATE 10/31/13 - The IRS issued Notice 2013-71 that became effective immediately to allow individuals to carryover up to $500 each year OR to option for a grace period option giving employees 2 1/2 months extension to spend the remaining FSA funds.
+Employers may choose to offer this to their employees, it is not a mandatory ruling.
 Because of the change, employees may now be more interested in using FSAs to reduce out-of-pocket costs.

 - HRA, HSA, and FSA - Changes Under Health Reform (Source: ZaneBenfits)